 Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

-Sunday's contest features the No. 1 South Carolina Gamecocks (6-0) and the Duke Blue Devils (5-2) matching up at Cameron Indoor Stadium in what is expected to be a lopsided matchup, with a projected 77-64 victory for heavily favored South Carolina according to our computer prediction.
+Sunday's game features the No. 1 South Carolina Gamecocks (6-0) and the Duke Blue Devils (5-2) matching up at Cameron Indoor Stadium in what is expected to be a lopsided matchup, with a projected 77-64 win for heavily favored South Carolina according to our computer prediction.
 Tipoff is at 1:00 PM ET on December 3.

-The Blue Devils head into this game on the heels of a 72-65 victory over Georgia on Thursday.

-The Blue Devils are coming off of a 72-65 victory against Georgia in their most recent outing on Thursday.
-The Gamecocks head into this matchup following a 65-58 victory over North Carolina on Thursday.
-Ashlon Jackson totaled 18 points, three rebounds and five assists for the Blue Devils.
-Bree Hall put up 15 points, one rebound and zero assists for the Gamecocks.
+The Blue Devils are coming off of a 72-65 victory over Georgia in their last game on Thursday.
+In their last outing on Thursday, the Gamecocks secured a 65-58 win over North Carolina.
+Ashlon Jackson scored a team-high 18 points for the Blue Devils in the victory.
+Bree Hall recorded 15 points, one rebound and zero assists for the Gamecocks.

 Catch college basketball action all season long on Fubo!